 Calling themselves Ki Khun U Hynñiewtrep or “the children of the seven huts”, the Khasis believe that their religion is given by God and is based on the belief of one supreme creator U Blei Nongthaw.
 A Khasi is a deeply religious person with an intense love of life.
-He believes that life is the creator’s greatest gift and is accounted for in the hereafter.
-Khasis predominantly follow a matrilineal system where lineage and inheritance are passed through women of a family, where remarkably the youngest daughter inherits all the property and cares for aged parents and unmarried siblings.
-This can again be metaphorically connected to the tribe’s deep love and respect for ‘mother’ nature.
+He believes that life is the creator's greatest gift and is accounted for in the hereafter.
+Khasis predominantly follow a matrilineal system where the lineage and inheritance is passed down to the women of a family, where remarkably the youngest daughter inherits all the property and cares for the aged parents and unmarried siblings.
+This can again be metaphorically connected to the tribe's deep love and respect for 'mother' nature.

-In this journey you will traverse through a scenic landscape dotted with abundant greenery, caves, waterfalls, rivers and lakes.
-In the Cherrapunji area, which is the wettest place on earth, you will come across a lifestyle that has been influenced by the hard rain, where houses are built to withstand and forest resources help survive.
-In the Khasi village of Nongriat only accessible through a beautiful hike, a double-storied root bridge dominates the landscape along with breathtaking turquoise pools and forests filled with fruits, butterflies and wild flowers.
-Here, the people are exceptionally healthy and have rich traditional knowledge of living alongside nature.
-A person’s experience once recounted an eighty year old villager hiking till his home with a refrigerator on this back.
-Lastly, in the village of Mawlynnong, known for its prettiness, the educated Khasi community come together to keep their village exceptionally clean – neat small lanes connect cozy houses with front yards filled with flowers and kitchen plants.
-A community based tourism ensures that tourism in the village is low-scale, inspirational and reaches directly to the local residents.
+In this journey, you will traverse through a scenic landscape dotted with abundant greenery, caves, waterfalls, rivers, and lakes.
+In the Cherrapunji area, which is the wettest place on earth, you will come across a lifestyle that has been influenced by torrential rain.
+In the Khasi village of Nongriat only accessible through a beautiful hike, a double-storied root bridge dominates the landscape along with breathtaking turquoise pools and forests filled with fruits, butterflies, and wildflowers.
+Here, the people are healthy and have a rich traditional knowledge of living alongside nature.
+A person once recounted an eighty-year-old villager hiking to his home with a refrigerator on his back.
+Lastly, in the village of Mawlynnong, known for its prettiness, the educated Khasi community come together to keep their village exceptionally clean – neat small lanes connect cozy houses with front yards filled with flowers and kitchen gardens.
+Community-based tourism initiatives ensure that tourism in the village is low-scale and inspirational, and the proceeds go directly to the local residents.

 Day 1 | Guwahati - Cherrapunji

 Upon arrival at Guwahati Airport, drive to Cherrapunji and Mawsynram (4-5 hours).
-The region is famous for being the wettest place in the planet, and naturally the lifestyle, nature, atmosphere and landscape are all unique and fascinating due to this phenomenon.
+The region is famous for being the wettest place on the planet, and naturally, the lifestyle, nature, atmosphere, and landscape are all unique and fascinating due to this phenomenon.
 Evening at leisure.
-Your stay will be in family run guesthouse.
+Your stay will be in a family-run guesthouse.

 Day 2 | Cherrapunji

-Spend the day sightseeing in and around Cherrapunji where you will visit some beautiful waterfalls such as the Seven Sisters, Dainthlen, Khynrem and Nokhalikai Falls, intriguing caves and eco park.
+Spend the day sightseeing in and around Cherrapunji where you will visit some beautiful waterfalls such as the Seven Sisters, Dainthlen, Khynrem, and Nokhalikai Falls, intriguing caves, and an eco-park.
 Other times at leisure to explore the dreamy landscape.
 Evening at leisure.

 Day 3 | Cherrapunji - Nongriat

-After a leisurely breakfast, leave on an extremely scenic 3 hour steep downhill hike, crossing forested hills, cascading waterfalls, streams and native hanging bridges, to arrive at the village of Nongriat, home to a very happy and sustainable community of Khasi peoples, where your stay will be in a basic homestay or the cozy village guesthouse.
+After a leisurely breakfast, leave on an extremely scenic 3-hour steep downhill hike, crossing forested hills, cascading waterfalls, streams, and native hanging bridges, to arrive at the village of Nongriat, home to a very happy and sustainable community of Khasi peoples.
+Your stay will be at a basic homestay or the cozy village guesthouse.
 Rest of the day at leisure to explore the village on your own and interact with the locals.

 Day 4 | Nongriat

 You will get an opportunity to live amongst the Khasi people and get to know more about their charming culture.
-Very educated, the Khasi people of Nongriat are almost entirely sustainable and do not depend on modern produces.
-An example of this is the many living root bridges which can be found around the village, which are incredible examples of bioengineering.
-You may also go for a scenic day hike to a nearby secret waterfalls and villages.
-Bonfire can be arranged in winter evening.
+Very educated, the Khasi people of Nongriat are almost entirely sustainable and do not depend on modern produce.
+An example of this is the many living root bridges that can be found around the village, which are incredible examples of natural building.
+You may also go for a scenic day hike to nearby secret waterfalls and villages.
+A bonfire can be arranged on winter evenings.

 Day 5 | Nongriat - Mawlynnong